AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

 >[!NOTE]
 >
->This lesson is optional and only applies to Journey Optimizer users looking to send push messages.
+>This lesson is optional and only applies to Journey Optimizer users looking to send push notifications.

 ## Prerequisites